mvolkmann/blog/src/swift.md

 press the assigned keyboard shortcut or select Editor ...
 SwiftFormat ...
 Format File.

+There is currently no way to make Xcode format files on save.

 ### Xcode

 Xcode is the primary IDE for creating macOS, iOS, and watchOS applications.